How to avoid click fraud in casino ads

 Suggested Reading

 If you’re refining paid traffic controls, it also helps to strengthen the surrounding mechanics that influence attribution and campaign quality.
 For a broader foundation, review paid traffic fundamentals for casino affiliates, then tighten measurement with guidance on setting up affiliate tracking links properly and avoiding common tracking errors in affiliate campaigns.
-From there, it’s useful to compare your protection efforts with a deeper look at tracking campaign performance by channel and methods for identifying high-converting traffic sources, so you can separate legitimate growth opportunities from traffic that only appears to perform on the surface.
+From there, compare your protection efforts with a deeper look at tracking campaign performance by channel and methods for identifying high-converting traffic sources, so you can separate legitimate growth opportunities from traffic that only appears to perform on the surface.

 Casino affiliates should review traffic quality weekly and run deeper monthly audits to catch source-level anomalies before they distort bidding and attribution.